 Despite his lack of documentation, he was granted Temporary Protected Status and allowed to remain in the United States after a 7.6 magnitude earthquake rocked El Salvador.
 Established by Congress through the Immigration Act of 1990, T.P.S. is granted by the Department of Homeland Security to accept those whose home countries are suffering from ongoing conflict, environmental disasters or other unsafe conditions and protect them from deportation.

 Around 200,000 Salvadorans and 57,000 Hondurans have been residing in the United States for more than 15 years under T.P.S.
-But that protected status is set to expire for immigrants from both countries in early 2018.
+But that protected status is set to expire for immigrants from both countries in 2018.

 “I am not ready to return to my country,” says Mr. Miranda, who explained that $10 a day is a typical wage in El Salvador.
 “We’re hoping this man opens his heart,” he says of President Trump.
 In September the Trump administration extended T.P.S. for immigrants from South Sudan but also announced it would terminate the program for immigrants from its neighbor Sudan on Nov.
 2, 2018.